GabriG23/computational-intelligence-2022-2023-s303435/lab2/README.md

 I started working from the solution One Max made by professor in class and then I adapted to the Set Covering problem, creating my fitness evaluation function.

+- Fitness function: return the number of distinct elements and the totale number of elements from the set

 This is a list of major variables:
 - `N` = number of elements
 - `population` = number of sets